Save yourself time and elbow grease whether blitzing up a sauce, dough, soup or smoothie – we put food processors to the test to find our favourites.

-Magimix have a loyal following and chances are if you had one in your family home, you’ve either got one ore are saving up for one.
+Magimix have a loyal following and chances are, if you had one in your family home, you’ve either got one or are saving up for one.
 They’re twice the price of most other models on the market, but do they live up to their promises?
 The answer is an unequivocal yes.
-This has a mighty 1100W motor, which comes with a 20-year guarantee and automatically adjusts for the task needed.
-Having said that it's super fast; 10 seconds extra whizzing and you’ll go from chopped onions to onion juice.
+This has a mighty 1100W motor, which comes with a 30-year guarantee and automatically adjusts for the task needed.
+It's super fast, too – 10 seconds extra whizzing and you’ll go from chopped onions to onion juice.
 The wider feed slot is brilliant for slicing things like cabbage for coleslaw, and it also means a lot of things can be sliced in half and popped through, saving time.
-It comes with a citrus press, which in reality is a bit laborious unless you have 10 lemons to juice!
-It also comes with a brilliant dough hook, which made the lightest of doughs and a fantastic egg whisk, which is ideal for creating fluffy whites.
-It's big so you will need the space, however if you want a machine you'll 'grow into' it's worth the investment.
+It comes with a citrus press, which is a bit laborious unless you have 10 lemons to juice.
+But it also comes with a brilliant dough hook, which made the lightest of doughs, and a fantastic egg whisk, ideal for creating fluffy whites.
+It's big so you'll need space.
+However if you want a machine you'll 'grow into' it's worth the investment.

-Before I begin I should say don’t even think of buying this machine unless you have storage; the amount of attachments is mind-boggling!
+You will need storage space before buying this machine – the amount of attachments is mind-boggling!
 As well as the usual grating and slicing discs, it comes with a blender, twin-geared metal whisk and folding tool to name but a few.
-Having said that, every attachment really is brilliant.
-The metal whisk incorporates more air into the mix (personally I think it's better than a food mixer for this), plus the blender copes with hot food and makes the best soups.
-As for its basic functions, I found it simple to assemble with an easy-to-operate control dial.
+Having said that, every attachment is brilliant.
+The metal whisk incorporates more air into the mix (personally we think it's better than a food mixer for this), plus the blender copes with hot food and makes the best soups.
+As for its basic functions, we found it simple to assemble with an easy-to-operate control dial.
 It's slightly slower at grating and slicing than other models, even though it has a 1000W motor, but slices evenly and produced the best pastry by far.
-The integrated scales are a nice touch and save on the washing up, which is always a bonus!
+The integrated scales are a nice touch and save on the washing up, which is always a bonus.
 It has a working bowl capacity of 1.7 litres so there’s no need to do stuff in batches.
 A great all-rounder.